-Element Description as link identifiers are supported, assuming one- to-one mapping between interfaces and links.
+Element Description dotted_decimal One to four integers valued 0 through 255 and separated by dots, such as 123, 45.67 or 89.123.45.67. ip4_addr An IPv4 address with exactly four elements in dotted decimal notation. ip6_addr An IPv6 address, such as 2001:db8::1234.
+IPv6 scoped addresses that have ambiguity on their scope zones must be disambiguated by an appropriate zone ID with the percent character ('%') as delimiter.
+HP strongly recommends using string zone names rather than numeric identifiers, in order to be robust against system configuration changes.
+However, because there is no standard mapping for such names and identifier values, currently only interface names as link identifiers are supported, assuming one- to-one mapping between interfaces and links.
 For example, a link-local address fe80::1 on the link attached to the interface ne0 can be specified as fe80::1%ne0.
-Note that on most systems link- local addresses always have the ambiguity, and need to be disambiguated. ip_addr An ip4_addr or ip6_addr. ip_port An IP port number from 0 to 65535.
+Note that on most systems link-local addresses always have the ambiguity, and need to be disambiguated. ip_addr An ip4_addr or ip6_addr. ip_port An IP port number from 0 to 65535.
 Values below 1024 are restricted to well-known processes.
-In some cases, an asterisk () character can be used as a placeholder to select a random high- numbered port. ip_prefix An IP network specified as an ip_addr, followed by a slash (/) and then the number of bits in the netmask.
+In some cases, an asterisk () character can be used as a placeholder to select a random high-numbered port. ip_prefix An IP network specified as an ip_addr, followed by a slash (/) and then the number of bits in the netmask.
 Trailing zeros in an ip_addr can be omitted.
 For example, 127/8 is the network 127.0.0.0 with netmask 255.0.0.0 and 1.2.3.0/28 is network 1.2.3.0 with netmask 255.255.255.240. key_id A domain name representing the name of a shared key, to be used for transaction security. key_list A list of one or more key_ids, separated by semicolons and ending with a semicolon. number A nonnegative integer with an entire range limited by the range of a C language signed integer (2,147,483,647 on a machine with 32-bit integers).
 Its acceptable value might be limited further by the context in which it is used. path_name A quoted string that will be used as a path name.
-For example: "SYS\$SPECIFIC:[TCPIP\$BIND]" size_spec A number, the word unlimited, or the word default.
+For example: "SYS\$SPECIFIC:[TCPIP\$BIND]"

+Element Description size_spec A number, the word unlimited, or the word default.
 The maximum value of size_spec is that of unsigned long integers on the machine.
 An unlimited size_spec requests unlimited use, or the maximum available amount.
 A default size_spec uses the limit that was in force when the server was started.
-A number can optionally be followed by a scaling factor: K (or k) for kilobytes, which scales by 1024 M (or m) for megabytes, which scales by 10241024 • G (or g) for gigabytes, which scales by 102410241024
+A number can optionally be followed by a scaling factor: K (or k) for kilobytes, which scales by 1024 M (or m) for megabytes, which scales by 10241024 G (or g) for gigabytes, which scales by 102410241024 Integer storage overflow is silently ignored during conversion of scaled values, resulting in values less than intended, possibly even negative.
+Using the unlimited keyword is the best way to safely set a really large number. yes_or_no Either yes or no. The words true and false are also accepted, as are the numbers 1 and 0. dialup_option One of the following: yes no notify notify-passive refresh passive When used in a zone, notify-passive, refresh, and passive are restricted to slave

-Element Description

-Integer storage overflow is silently ignored during conversion of scaled values, resulting in values less than intended, possibly even negative.
-Using the unlimited keyword is the best way to safely set a really large number.

-yes_or_no Either yes or no. The words true and false are also accepted, as are the numbers 1 and 0.

-dialup_option One of the following:

-• yes

-• no

-• notify

-• notify-passive

-• refresh

-• passive

-When used in a zone, notify-passive, refresh, and passive are restricted to slave and stub zones.

-6.5.2.
+6.4.2.
 Address Match Lists